Keschler/cr-bot/README.md

 ## Planned Work

-- Extract player actions from gameplay videos, including card choice and deployment location.
+- Improve player-action extraction accuracy across more decks, cards, and layouts.
 - Build behavior cloning datasets from expert gameplay.
 - Train models that imitate expert decisions from extracted game state.
 - Explore reinforcement learning on top of the extracted state and action pipeline.